America's Cup: Deadline set for host selection as Protocol revealed for 37th America's Cup - NZ Herald

 AC36.

+"It's a progressive protocol.
+It's very much a collaboration by ourselves and INEOS in the way we think of the future.

+"We're trying to open it up from a media point of view, with a sort of [version of]'Drive to Survive' which has been massively successful in F1 and the shared recon effectively puts a central pool of all information from the teams online - so you don't have this two-year 'what the hell's going on' gap."

-Sir Ben Ainslie, team principal and chief executive of Challenger of Record INEOS Britannia, said the Protocol for the next edition of the Cup was taking the competition in the right direction.
+Sir Ben Ainslie, team principal and chief executive of Challenger of Record INEOS Britannia, agreed that the Protocol for the next edition of the Cup was taking the competition in the right direction.

 "The Protocol this time around will see reduced team operating costs without compromising any of the technical development which the Cup is so famous for.
 There is an opportunity for change, so for AC37 we will see the first Women's America's Cup Regatta and we also welcome back the Youth America's Cup."